reflectoring/reflectoring.github.io/content/blog/2024/2024-04-20-caching-node-js.md

 ---
 title: "Optimizing Node.js Application Performance with Caching"
 categories: ["Node"]
-date: 2024-04-06 00:00:00 +1100
+date: 2024-04-20 00:00:00 +1100
-modified: 2024-04-06 00:00:00 +1100
+modified: 2024-04-20 00:00:00 +1100
 authors: ["ajibade"]
 description: "Caching is a popularly used technique for improving application performance.
 It can mean the difference between a slow, frustrating experience and a smooth, enjoyable one for users.
 Learn how to optimize Node.js application performance through effective caching techniques."
-image: images/stock/0076-airmail-1200x628-branded.jpg
+image: images/stock/0137-speed-1200x628-branded.jpg
-url:  ndoe-js-cache-optimization
+url:  node-js-cache
 ---

 Endpoints or APIs that perform complex computations and handle large amounts of data face several performance and responsiveness challenges.
 This occurs because each request initiates a computation or data retrieval process from scratch, which can take time.
 As a result, users and services that use our application might experience slower performance.
 An effective solution to this problem is to implement a caching mechanism.

 Caching is a popularly used technique for improving application performance.
-It can mean the difference between a slow, frustrating experience and a smooth, enjoyable one for users
+It can mean the difference between a frustrating or enjoyable user experience.

-Caching allows us to temporarily store frequently used data rather than repeatedly fetching it.
+Caching allows us to temporarily store frequently used data rather than repeatedly computing it.
 This enables quick retrieval without rerunning computations or database searches, significantly improving application performance.

 In this article, we'll look at what caching is, when do we need it in our application, and how to incorporate it into a Node.js application using the Redis database.